Academic Support Resources

 - Hippo Campus (www.hippocampus.org): Hippo Campus is a free online resource for middle school and high school students, providing multimedia content in all core subjects.

 - Learn to Be (https://www.learntobe.org/): Learn to Be provides low-cost and free academic assistance to students by matching them with a qualified tutor.
 Families must submit an application and be approved prior to beginning.

-- Read Theory (www.readtheory.org): All on-level Lit 9 students have accounts and are required to complete at least 5 quizzes a week on this reading support program.
+- Read Theory (www.readtheory.org): Read Theory provides reading comprehension practice at students' individual reading levels.
 Students can register for free if they do not already have an account.

 - Chegg (www.chegg.com): Chegg offers free resources, lessons, and quizzes in many different subjects.
 They also have available SAT and ACT prep courses.

 - Progress Learning (https://www.usatestprep.com/) provides testing practice for all EOC courses.
 CCHS students interested in using this resource should contact Mr. Barner at email@example.com.